 San Mateo County categorizes medical waste generators into three categories called Tiers.
-The Tier a business is assigned develops standardization and determines their fee structure and its payment frequency, permit distribution, frequency of inspections, closure requirements, and overall risk potential to the County.
+The Tier a business is assigned to determines the following:

 Tier I: Private doctors and dentists, acupuncturists

-Small private doctors and dentists offices, acupuncturists, some businesses with Cosmetology services.
-All Tier I businesses are Small Quantity Generators, pay a one-time fee* with registration, and may be inspected intermittently.
+Small private doctors and dentist offices, acupuncturists, and some businesses with cosmetology services.
+All Tier I businesses are Small Quantity Generators (SQG), pay a one-time fee* with registration, and may be inspected intermittently.

-*Registration Exception: Tier I businesses MUST send their one-time payment ($89.00) with the registration documents.
-We will NOT process your registration until payment is received.
+*Registration Exception: Tier I businesses MUST send their one-time payment of $89.00 with registration documents.
+EHS will NOT process a registration form until payment is received.
 You may mail, call in or deliver in person your payment at the numbers and addresses above.
 Note, fees are subject to change annually.
 It is the responsibility of a program participant to ensure the payment amount is correct upon submittal.